JeanNSHUTI/Tutorials/src/software/image-processing.md

 After checking the camera, we must run a script to automate the color detection and the WiFi switching (if you use a GoPro).
 This script makes three actions :
-1) To Switch WiFi to connect to GoPro to obtain a picture
+1) To switch WiFi to connect to GoPro to obtain a picture
 2) To send the picture to the Raspberry to start the image processing
-3) To Give a color combination
+3) To give a color combination

 Type the following command line into your prompt and press enter to check the settings and run the script